darcardona/libraryu/scratchpad.md

+- Validation
   - page 467 create a service class that provides a validation service
   - annotate the argument in a method with the @Valid annotation, and Spring will invoke JSR-349 validation automatically during the data-binding process
+- client with RestTemplate